 Goodman Steve, 2012, Principles of Wine Marketing, Winetitles, Adelaide

-Online LearningLectures can be accessed online through Myuni as an alternative to on campus attendance.
+Online LearningLectures, case study exercises and case study results can be accessed online through Myuni as an alternative to on campus attendance.

 Any additional course materials will be provided through Myuni.

 Students are expected to read all course-related announcements posted on the course website and to utilise the discussion boards where appropriate.

 Learning & Teaching ModesThis course is taught through 6 intensive full day sessions, comprising a mix of lecture presentations, small group tasks, and case study exercises.